jaysonvirissimo/syllogism/README.md

 # Entire arguments:
 Syllogism['all P is S', 'j is P', 'j is S'].valid? # => true
 Syllogism['no A is B', 'no C is A', 'no C is B'].valid? # => false

+# Arguments with the same logical form are considered equivalent:
+argument = Syllogism["all A is B", "some C is A", "some C is B"] other_argument = Syllogism["all X is Y", "some Z is X", "some Z is Y"]

+argument == other_argument # => true
 ```

 ## Development